Skip to content

 Java is one of the strongest and most used programming languages, but even though it has plenty of advantages, it is not always a perfect fit for any project.

 First among its many powerful features is the platform independence provided by JVM (Java Virtual Machine): you can write the code once and, for the most part, execute it anywhere.
+This remarkable capability stems from Java’s compilation process.
+Instead of being compiled into a specific machine language, Java code is transformed into bytecode.

 Java is also a compiled language, which typically implies better runtime speed compared with interpreted languages.